-Math 111 Contemporary Mathematics for the Seminary Student
+Math 111 Contemporary Mathematics

 A course designed for the student not specializing in mathematics.
-The course surveys the history of the development of mathematics from a biblical perspective, while including the basic concepts of elementary mathematics, including logic, problem solving, deductive reasoning and the nature of proof.
+The course surveys the history of the development of mathematics while including the basic concepts of elementary mathematics, including logic, problem solving, deductive reasoning and the nature of proof.
 Also included are numerical systems, sets and binary operations, rational and real numbers and their properties, solving and graphing linear and quadratic equations, geometry and vectors.